 In spite of the appalling conditions, profit and productivity for the industry remains high because the hens have been genetically selected to produce an excess of eggs—at the expense of their own health and welfare.

 High-welfare, pasture-based farms represent a dramatic welfare improvement for egg-laying chickens.
 They raise modest-sized flocks of chickens who produce eggs at a normal rate.
 Birds on pasture can run, fly, stretch, and flap their wings, and have access to forage, dust baths, fresh air and sunlight.
 These egg-laying hens have space to themselves and access to protected nest boxes for laying.
 Beak (or other) mutilations are prohibited.

-Over 240 million turkeys were raised for meat in 2017 in the United States, according to the US Department of Agriculture.
+Approximately 229 million turkeys were raised for meat in 2019 in the United States, according to the US Department of Agriculture.

 Turkeys suffer similar welfare problems as do chickens raised for meat.
 Industrial turkey farms confine birds inside huge sheds that are often windowless and artificially ventilated.
 Large industrial operations can house 10,000 birds in one building.
 The birds are packed tightly together with only about 2.5 square feet for females and 4 square feet for males.
 It is standard practice to perform painful mutilations such as beak, toe, and snood (part of the waddle) removal to prevent turkeys from injuring or cannibalizing each other in the intensely crowded quarters.
 High mortality rates are common; millions of turkeys die on the farm before they can be sent to slaughter.